Backbase/golden-sample-app/README.md

 > You can also use Nx Console to generate libraries as well.

-When using When using [Nx](https://nx.dev/), you can create multiple applications and libraries in the same workspace.
+When using [Nx](https://nx.dev/), you can create multiple applications and libraries in the same workspace.

 After generating, use appropriate tags in both `nx.json` and `.eslintrs.json` to impose constraints on the dependency graph.
 [Nx Tags](https://nx.dev/structure/monorepo-tags)